 Roe Green, Brent

-Earlier called Row Green, its name derives from the Middle English wro, meaning ‘a nook or corner; a retired or sheltered spot’.
-Derived from the Old Norse wrá, this represents a rare appearance in the London area of a word brought by the Vikings.
+Earlier called Row Green, its name comes from the Middle English wro,* meaning ‘a nook or corner; a retired or sheltered spot’.

 A large house stood here from as early as the 14th century and was joined by another around 1730.
 A hamlet of moderate size grew up around the green over the course of the 18th and 19th centuries.
 In 1835 the four Sidebottom brothers of Roe Green were drowned while bathing in the Welsh Harp reservoir when its dam burst.